Transcript

 00:03:28 Speaker 2

 All right.
 So security then you mentioned that as a #2.
 Obviously that’s a humongous concern.
-So what would you say to people who have that as their top, you know, it’s not it’s not secure, you know, they’re worried about that as their number one, what would you say to them about that?
+So what would you say to people who have that as their top priority that it’s not secure, they’re worried about that as their number one, what would you say to them about that?

 00:03:43 Speaker 1